 The category of established artists also includes the so-called Blue-Chip artists, such as Picasso and Warhol, whose works have the highest value on the market and will likely hold it over time.
 Also, often their estimates keep rising unstoppably, thus guaranteeing a safe investment, albeit an expensive one.
 Therefore, collectors will not only pay for high-quality artwork but also for the popularity of the artist, whose name itself represents a warranty.
-According to the Art Basel Art Market Report 2024, 20 artists alone were responsible for 36% of all Post-War and Contemporary art auctions in 2023.
-High values were particularly concentrated in the Post-War sector, with the top 20 artists accounting for nearly half of the sales.
+According to the Art Basel Art Market Report 2021, 20 artists alone were responsible for 38% of all Post-War and Contemporary art auctions in 2019.
+In 2020, this percentage rose to 48%, as a smaller group of established artists dominated the market.